 Supervise counselors and rovers in camper units, coach staff in working with campers.
 Previous camp counseling experience required.

-Supervise a team of support specialists and kitchen assistants, and coordinate operations for dining hall, dishwashing, camp store, laundry, and pack-out food.
+Supervise a team of support specialists and kitchen assistants, and coordinate operations for dining hall, dishwashing, camp store, and pack-out food.

 Supervise program specialists, coordinate and oversee specialized activity areas such as archery, arts & crafts, low ropes challenge, nature, and outdoor living, maintain supplies and equipment.
 Coordinate camp-wide activity schedules and all-camp events.